marvinpinto/disjoint.ca/content/post/2015-11-22-lets-encrypt-was-supposed-to-make-things-better.md

 ### Site Architecture

-A bit of context is in order to understand what is happening, and most importantly, the _why_.
+Okay, so let's take a step back and describe the big picture for a second.

 This site ([disjoint.ca][2]) is generated from Markdown and other bits using [Hugo][4] as the underlying static file generator.
 Since this site is essentially a _bag of files_, there was nothing stopping me from hosting it in an S3 bucket, and so I did.

 One of the caveats of an S3 bucket is that you cannot use your own domain name in combination with https, which is where [CloudFront][8] comes in.
 CloudFront